Hoeijmakers/tayph/docs/getting_started.rst

     do_xcor                   True    #Set this to True if you want the CCF to be recomputed.
 Set to False if you have already computed the CCF in a previous run, and now you just want to alter some plotting, cleaning or doppler shadow parameters.
 CCFs need to be rerun when masking, orbital parameters, velocity corrections, injected models or telluric corrections are altered. inject_model              False
     plot_xcor                 True
     make_mask                 False   #Don't be enthusiastic in making a mask.
 Once you change things like BERVs and airtovac corrections, the mask wont be valid anymore.
-Make 100% sure that these are correct first. apply_mask                False
+Make 100% sure that these are correct first, e.g. by running the cross-correlation and looking at the residuals.
+Uncorrected velocity shifts will cause clear residual patterns. apply_mask                False
     do_berv_correction        True
     do_keplerian_correction   True